Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 I personally suspect that few people will find the G7 helps T1Ds improve their glycemic control.
 This will also be a problem for automated insulin pumps for the same reasons.

 Nevertheless, I suspect Dexcom is primarily focused on the value of the improved MARD rating in their marketing plans.
-It’s invaluable to claim that your MARD is superior to all other CGMs, regardless of the dubious value of MARD for CGMs.
+It’s invaluable to claim that your MARD is superior to all other CGMs, regardless of the dubious value of MARD.

-It also helps that Dexcom’s target market is moving well beyond T1Ds.
-There are nearly 40 million type 2 diabetics (with another 98 million presumed to be undiagnosed T2Ds), compared to roughly 2 million T1Ds.
+It also helps that Dexcom’s target market is moving well beyond T1Ds into the T2D market, where there are nearly 40 million T2Ds, with another 98 million presumed to be undiagnosed.
 That, plus a very rapidly emerging market of non-diabetic “life-hackers”, such as athletes, health enthusiasts, and everyday consumers.
 In fact, Dexcom has released a non-prescription version of the G7 called Stelo, and these people don’t care that much about volatility.

 I hope the G6 never goes away.
 But a better idea is to provide the G6’s algorithms to a G7 sensor.
-Here’s a marketing plan: Sell the G7 with the G6 algorithm as the less expensive over-the-counter product for the comparatively fewer number of T1Ds that actually need higher quality data to manage glucose levels.
+Here’s a marketing plan: Sell the G7 with the G6 algorithm as the less expensive over-the-counter product for the comparatively fewer number of T1Ds that actually need higher quality data—that is, better precision—to manage glucose levels.
 We’re already paying too much for all the other stuff we have to buy, and we’re a tiny market compared to the rest of the world.
 This way, everyone’s a winner!

 Thank you for this article!
 This is the best explanation I have seen on the smoothing of the G6 data vs the G7 and its impact.
 I use a tandem pump and I usually get mid-80s TIR and now know why I may be struggling to get to 90.
 I have very good control and this helps explain the “diabetes is just weird sometimes” phenomenom.